 Many states and cities continued with owner-made and local plates into the decade of 1911 – 1920, but those years are beyond the scope of our presentation, for now.

-In the license plate collecting hobby, the term pre-state applies to any tag used before a state began issuing regulation standardized license plates to all motorists statewide.
-Most pre-state license plates were made or ordered privately by the automobile owner for their own use, incorporating a number assigned by the particular state or city of residence.
+In collecting old license plates and antique license plates, the term pre-state applies to any tag used before a state began issuing regulation standardized license plates to all motorists statewide.
+Most old pre-state license plates were made or ordered privately by the automobile owner for their own use, incorporating a number assigned by the particular state or city of residence.
 Other pre-states, however, were actually official license plates issued by individual cities and towns.
-Because the majority of pre-state plates were leather pads to which house numbers were affixed, this site is called Leather License Plates.com.
+Because the majority of antique pre-state plates were leather pads to which house numbers were affixed, this site is called Leather License Plates.com.